Juanmarcusc/Juanmarcusc/README.md

 <h3 align="center">Civil engineer heading to programming 💻⚙️ </h3>

-"👨‍💼 Civil Engineer and Front-End Developer 🛠️ passionate about technology, bridging the gap between the physical and digital world. 💻 With experience in HTML, CSS, JavaScript, TypeScript, and React, I'm always seeking creative challenges to shape the future of the web. 🚀
+👨‍💼Front-End Developer and Civil Engineer 🛠️ passionate about technology, bridging the gap between the physical and digital world. 💻 With experience in HTML, CSS, JavaScript, TypeScript, and React, I'm always seeking creative challenges to shape the future of the web🚀

-🥋 Besides technology, I'm a Martial Arts Practitioner 🥋, finding balance and discipline in every move. 💪
+🥋 Besides technology, I am a first-degree black belt in Kung Fu 🥋, finding balance and discipline in every move. 💪

 👨‍👦 And when I'm not immersed in the world of development, I'm a full-time dedicated father, teaching, learning, and creating unforgettable moments with my family. 👨‍👩‍👧‍👦

-Follow my journey here and join me in this path of constant growth and evolution! 🌟

 <h3 align="left">Connect with me:</h3>
 <p align="left">